 - 1. Perform an Identify Controller Data Structure (CNS=01h) to the DUT.
 Check the ONCS field Bit 8 to determine if the DUT supports the Copy Command.
 If the command is not supported this test is not applicable.
 Check the NWPC field.
-If Namespace Write Protection is not support then this test is not applicable. - 2.
+If Namespace Write Protection is not supported then this test is not applicable. - 2.
 Perform a Set Feature operation for the Namespace Write Protection Config Feature (FID=84h) to set a particular namespace to a write protected state (i.e. read only). - 3.
 Perform a Copy Command which will attempt to write to the namespace which was set to read only in the previous step.

-1. Verify that the Copy Command is aborted with a status of 'Attempted Write to Read Only Range'.
+1. Verify that the Copy Command is aborted with a status of 'Namespace is Write Protected (20h)'.